 You can use either natural gas or liquid propane as fuel.
 With a gas heater, you needn’t depend on sunlight (which may be weak during cold, cloudy days).
 It also does not depend on the air temperature the way that a heat pump would.

-If you have a pool and spa combination, a gas heater would be your best bet.
+If you have a pool and spa combination, a gas pool heater would be your best bet.
 Spas require that the water temperature be maintained at a comfortable temperature conducive to relaxation.
 Since they are primarily used for hydrotherapy and are meant to relieve aches and pains and alleviate the condition of muscular injuries, temperature stability is important.
 A gas heating system is also able to heat water quickly so it works great for those times when you need to use your pool in a hurry.

 There are some downsides to using a gas heater, though.

 First of all, gas is not a clean energy form.
 It is unsustainable and harmful to the environment.
 Gas is also expensive, so if you choose it, be prepared for high fuel costs.
-What some pool owners do is to use a gas heater as a backup system for their solar heater when there is not enough power stored in the solar collectors.
+What some pool owners do is to use a gas heater as a backup system for their solar pool heater when there is not enough power stored in the solar collectors.

 Common problems encountered with gas heaters and how to address them: